ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 We indirectly drive and contribute to the local economy and labour force by providing employment opportunities as well as sourcing from local suppliers.
 The following depicts SFL's supply chain expenditure from 2017 to 2020.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000014_bbbe28db9a71e7e38799d263770898bb4f60c30fef6bee58b328ef917ad26ac4.png)
+**Description**: A close-up image shows a pair of hands gently cupping a small mound of dark soil from which a young green plant with several vibrant leaves is growing, all set against a blurred, soft-focus background of green foliage, suggesting a focus on nature, growth, and environmental stewardship.

 **Description**: A pair of hands gently cradles a small mound of dark soil from which a young, vibrant green plant with broad leaves is growing, set against a blurred background of lush green foliage, symbolizing growth, nature, and environmental stewardship.